A tour of Moment's programming model

 This is a generator function.
 It will continue to increment the count about once a second, forever.
 Normally, to evaluate a generator function you’d need to use for await (const … of …), list comprehension, or similar.

 In this example, though, the Moment runtime takes care of all this bookkeeping for you.
-To get the current value of the generator, a cell need only reference it by identifier, e.g., return count * count.
+To get the current value of the generator, a cell only needs to reference it by identifier, e.g., return count * count.

 Similarly, in another example, we used a promise: